Together in Christ: 'A Lit Fuse' — Proverbs 29:22

 3. Inviting the Holy Spirit to be at work inside us through Spiritual practices that open us to the Spirit's transforming work.

 [1] Matthew 18, Ephesians 4, and James 1 all offer a balance of corrective responses as spiritual moves for internal growth that crowds out the fuel of anger.
-While we want to kill "the spider" in the corner, we must replace simply eliminating bad things is not enough.
-We must replace it with Spirit-empowered goodness — Matthew 12:43-45.
+While we want to kill "the spider" in our hearts and eliminate the resulting cobwebs in our lives, we must recognize that simply eliminating bad things is not enough.
+We must replace them with Spirit-empowered goodness — Matthew 12:43-45.

 [2] Lying behind these three practices are Scriptural principles — James 5:13-20; 1 John 1:5-10; James 1:19-27; Ephesians 4:17-32; 2 Corinthians 3:17-18; Galatians 5:22-23.